rishabhnambiar/discourse-release-notes-tracker/dump.md

 Tue, 4 July
 ### New Features

+- Let users collapse the topic inline summary
+- Extend the topics:read API scope to allow read by external_id
+- Enable_public_channels site setting
+- New Discourse Lightbox using Glimmer
+- Inline topic summary.
+Cached version accessible to everyone.
+- Show tooltip for bootstrap mode
+- Warn about outdated translation overrides in admin dashboard
+- Separated 'trusted users can edit others' setting for trust level 3 & 4
+- Add default site settings to control the defaults of navigation menu preferences
+- Basic support for threads.net onebox
+- Enable loading slider by default
+- New jump to channel menu
+- Introduce 'loading slider' for page navigations
 - Allow user to override watched_precedence_over_muted setting
 - Use rich user status tooltip everywhere
 - Allows to enable/disable threading in UI